Skip to main content

 The introduction needs to capture the attention of the reader while explicitly articulating the main purpose or objective of the document.
 Start strong but keep things brief to help usher the reader on to the next part of the summary.

-Your company overview should contain relevant information about your company, such as the name, address, contact information, and partners.
+Your company description should contain relevant information about your company, such as the name, address, contact information, overall business model, and partners.
 Here, you can also state the value proposition of your business.
-Feel free to summarize your company’s mission, goals, or history here as well.
+Feel free to summarize your company's mission, goals, or history here as well.
 However, keep things brief.

 This section should explain what you're proposing, how it solves a problem or pain point, and a quick rundown of any market research you have to support your proposal.
 You can also explain how your product or service will meet a specific need for a specific type of customer.